kunterbunt2/project-hub/README.md

 ## Phase 4
 1. Performance
 2. Live updates to your inputs
 3. Live response to your Input.
+4. 4product page.

 # Design Philosophy